 Start by spreading out each eucalyptus branch.
-Using your floral shears or scissors, start cutting off mini “branches” from the longer, big branch.
+Using your floral shears or scissors, start cutting off mini eucalyptus stems from the longer, big branch.
 These smaller branches are what you’ll string together.
 You can also cut off any weird bent branches or crazy stragglers.

-Lay your string across one of your mini branches so it runs top to bottom.
+Lay your string across one of your eucalyptus branches so it the entire length of the branch.
 Leave a little bit of extra string at one end so you have some leeway for hanging your DIY eucalyptus garland.
 Do not cut the string; leave it on the spool.

-Take the floral wire and wrap it around your branch/string.
-As you get about 2/3 done wrapping the branch in wire, layer in another branch to make your garland longer, and repeat aligning the string and wrapping the wire.
+Take the floral wire and wrap it around the branch and the string, so that the string is secured.
+As you get about 2/3 done wrapping one branch in wire, layer in another branch to make your garland longer.
+Repeat aligning the string and wrapping the wire.
 Basically, you want the branches to overlap so there’s no empty space with the leaves and the garland looks as continuous as possible.

 This may take a little time to get used to, but once you’re in the groove of wrapping the wire around your branch/string combo then it’s a relatively quick project!

-Once you’ve achieved the length you want for your DIY eucalyptus garland, cut the wire with your wire cutters and the string, and you’re ready to decorate!
-The best part is you can make your garland as long or as short as you need.
+Once you’ve achieved the length you want for your DIY eucalyptus garland, cut the wire with your wire cutters, then your string.
+You can make your eucalyptus garland as long or as short as you need for your decorating purposes

 If you end up trying this DIY eucalyptus garland, let me know how it goes!